Kimono: (打ち掛け)

+(白無垢)

-lit. 'white pure-innocence' (白無垢, Shiromuku) are pure-white wedding kimono worn by brides for a traditional Japanese Shinto wedding ceremony.
+lit. 'white pure-innocence' (白無垢, Shiromuku) are pure-white wedding kimonos worn by brides for a traditional Japanese Shinto wedding ceremony.
 Comparable to an uchikake and sometimes described as a white uchikake, the shiromuku is worn for the part of the wedding ceremony, symbolising the purity of the bride coming into the marriage.
 The bride may later change into a red uchikake after the ceremony to symbolise good luck.

 A shiromuku will form part of a bridal ensemble with matching or coordinating accessories, such as a bridal katsura (bridal wig), a set of matching kanzashi (usually mock-tortoiseshell), and a sensu fan tucked into the kimono.
 Due to the expensive nature of traditional bridal clothing, few are likely to buy brand-new shiromuku; it is not unusual to rent kimono for special occasions, and Shinto shrines are known to keep and rent out shiromuku for traditional weddings.
 Those who do possess shiromuku already are likely to have inherited them from close family members.